epfl-ada/ada-2021-project-gag/README.md

 *5 Nov to 12 Nov :*
 - Data processing 1 and 2 : Etienne and Nicolas
-- Data processing 1 and 4 : Maxime and Francesca
+- Data processing 3 and 4 : Maxime and Francesca

-*12 Nov to 3 Dec :* Data preprocessing from task 5 and 6 + code to produce analysis data
+*12 Nov to 3 Dec :*
+- Data processing 5 and 6 : Maxime and Francesca
+- Analysis 1, 2 and 3 : Etienne and Nicolas

-*3 Dec to 10 Dec :* Analysis data results interpretation + start the datastory
+*3 Dec to 10 Dec :*
+- Data story and analysis : Etienne and Nicolas
+- Analysis 4 and 5 : Maxime and Francesca

-*10 Dec to 17 Dec :* Clean up and standardize the code + finish the datastory
+*10 Dec to 17 Dec :*
+- Data story and analysis : Maxime and Francesca
+- Clean up, verifications, rereading : Etienne and Nicolas

 # Notebooks description :
 **sports_quotes :** Imports data from the Quotebank and extracts quotes from sport media and sports sections of more general media